sfrs

 Meet Amar

-Amar D. Peterman is an emerging, Indian American scholar working at the intersection of faith and public life.
-He is an award-winning author, sought-after speaker, and consultant for some of the leading faith-based organizations and institutions in the United States.
+Amar (अमर) D. Peterman is an Indian American scholar working at the intersection of faith and public life.
+He is an author, sought-after speaker, and consultant for some of the leading faith-based organizations and institutions in the United States.
 His first book, This Common Life: Seeking the Common Good Through Love of Neighbor is forthcoming with Eerdmans Publishing Co.

-In all his writing, research, and scholarship, Amar seeks to equip the Christian church to engage faithfully, critically, and consistently in the complex issues of our religious and civic life today through beautiful and compelling theology that emphasizes the nuanced lived reality of Christians and is modeled after the concrete person of Jesus Christ.
+In all his writing, research, and scholarship, Amar seeks to equip the Christian church to engage faithfully, critically, and constructively in the complex issues of our religious and civic life today through beautiful and compelling theology that emphasizes the nuanced lived reality of Christians and is modeled after the concrete person of Jesus Christ.

 Amar is also currently a Program Manager at Interfaith America (formerly Interfaith Youth Core), the largest multifaith NGO in the United States.
 Following in the vision of the organization, in this role Amar works to inspire, equip, and connect leaders and institutions to unlock the potential of America’s religious diversity.